-NOTE: If control is in restricted mode, press and hold the button in for 15 seconds until the red turns off and the yellow LED turns on.
-If the control locks out three times in a row without a complete heat cycle between attempts, the lockout becomes a restricted (hard) lockout.
+NOTE: Restricted Lockout: If the control locks out three times in a row without a complete heat cycle between attempts, the lockout becomes a restricted (hard) lockout.

-- If the red LED indicator stops flashing and the ignition remains off, the primary control could be defective.
-If line voltage is present at the igniter terminals, and there is no ignition, the igniter is likely defective and needs to be replaced. - If the red LED stops flashing, burner turns on, but the control locks out again, check the cad cell.
+- If the LED indicator stops flashing and the ignition remains off, the primary control could be defective.
+If line voltage is present at the igniter terminals, and there is no ignition, the igniter is likely defective and needs to be replaced. - 3.
+If the LED stops flashing, burner turns on, but the control locks out again, check the cad cell.
 See step 5 below.
-If the cad cell is operational, replace the primary control. - If the red LED continues to flash at the interval listed above, verify that the control is not in restricted mode.
+If the cad cell is operational, replace the primary control. - 4.
+If the LED continues to flash at the interval listed above, verify that the control is not in restricted mode.
 If in restricted mode, reset it.
-If not in restricted mode, replace the control. - If the green LED indicator stays off while the flame is on, check the cad cell sighting for view of the flame. - If the burner locks out, check the cad cell resistance.
-See Table 6). - If the burner stays running, the system is operational. - If the green LED is off, check the cad cell assembly after disconnecting the line voltage.
+If not in restricted mode, replace the control. - 5.
+If the (LED indicator for R7184 control; green LED for 7505 control) stays off while the flame is on, check the cad cell sighting for view of the flame. - 6.
+If the burner locks out, check the cad cell resistance.
+See Table 9 (page 26).

+- 7. If the burner stays running, the system is operational. - 8.
+If the (LED indicator for R7184 control; green LED for 7505 control) is off, check the cad cell assembly after disconnecting the line voltage.
+See Table 9.